nahinAbrar/nahinAbrar/README.md

 - 👋 Hi, I’m @nahinAbrar
-- 👀 I’m interested in web Dev
+- 👀 I’m interested in android and web Dev
 - 🌱 I’m currently learning bootstrap and PHP soon will start web dev projects 💞️
 - 📫 How to reach me: nahin21.aust@gmail.com